 Basically, this episode is a documentary on Sharks, sandwiched between the episode on Australian flying saucers and the episode on the lost colony of Roanoke.
 A lot of it is shot in Western Australia, making me wonder if the producers were trying to get their money’s worth when they sent a crew to Australia for the UFO episode.

 There’s some sweet footage of a shark taking chunks out of a dead whale.
 This episode is a weird reminder to me as an Australian that our whaling industry closed down surprisingly recently.
-Commercial whaling was already in steep decline and a ban was instituted in 1979, but the last whaling company in Albany had already voluntarily closed down when this happened.
+Commercial whaling was already in steep decline and a ban was instituted in 1979, but the last whaling company in Albany, Western Australia, had already voluntarily closed down when this happened.

 Sorry for the aside.
 I tend to think of whaling in Australia as something relegated to the dim and distant past, and it’s weird to remember that it was still going on in my lifetime.
-The episode even has some arty footage of the abandoned whaling station at Albany.
+The episode even has some arty footage of the abandoned whaling station.